 Only adults, not children, need access to a vaccine for the emergency to end.
 Fortunately, children are significantly less likely to get infected, suffer health consequences or transmit the coronavirus causing COVID-19.
 Parents may still consider vaccinating their children, but COVID-19 does not pose to them the health risk that would afford the governor the pretext to exercise emergency and unilateral powers.

 The last condition for the end of emergency powers ought to be a stable health care capacity.
-Even with people being able to protect themselves with a vaccine, there still may be a concern of adequate health care capacity if the virus remains prevalent.
+Even with people being able to protect themselves with a vaccine, there still may be a concern about adequate health care capacity if the virus remains prevalent.
 A good indicator would be the percentage of hospital beds being used by COVID patients.
 If capacity is stable and hospitalizations remain low — COVID patients take up less than 10% of hospital beds, for example — there’s no reason to hold onto unilateral authority to prevent the harms of the virus.

 Of course, Gov. Whitmer should never have made use of unilateral authority to begin with.
 Michigan residents would have been better served if leaders from opposing parties and different branches of government had gotten together to craft these extraordinary orders.
 It would have demonstrated that the situation was serious enough to transcend political differences.
 It would have had practical effects, too: If nothing else, the orders probably wouldn’t have been as arbitrary as they were.